lunaryan/Lunaryan.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year CS PhD student at Purdue University, advised by Prof. Xiangyu Zhang.
+I am a fourth-year CS PhD student at Purdue University, advised by Prof. Xiangyu Zhang.
 My research focuses on AI security.
 I obtained my Bachelor's degree in CS from Shanghai Jiao Tong University in 2020.
 During my undergraduate, I was fortunate to be advised by Prof. Haojin Zhu.
 I was also a member of Zhiyuan Honor Program, an elite STEM student program at SJTU.

 Education
 ======